pharo-ai/ai/README.md

 ## Description

-A meta package to load all related Machine Learning libraries in Pharo
+A meta package to load all related Machine Learning libraries in Pharo.

+For more information about the naming convention or the requirement to be integrated in Pharo-AI, refere to the [Contribution file](CONTRIBUTION.md).

 ## Installation